 When will the new courthouse be completed and operational?

-Construction on the new courthouse began in second quarter 2014; the courthouse is scheduled for completion in second quarter 2017.
+Construction on the new courthouse began in third quarter 2015; the courthouse is scheduled for completion in fourth quarter 2017.
 This schedule is subject to change.

 |Judicial Council of California

 San Francisco, California